 Users are the most fundamental building block for creating a hierarchy of access among your organization.
-You have access to unlimited users, so feel free to create a new one for each new person you need to give access to your site.

 You will need to provide a username and password for each user, but all other fields are optional or can be left as the default.
 Remember that if you ever forget what a setting or user input is, you can hover over the help icon and a tooltip will appear with a description of the setting.

 Below is a description of each basic user setting.
 See Advanced User Settings for a list of more advanced user options.